 Supporting schools in suicide prevention – Ministry of Education

 The resource Preventing and responding to suicide: Resource kit for schools has been distributed to all primary, intermediate and secondary schools in New Zealand, and is being further supported through training workshops for staff on how to use the guidelines (New Zealand Suicide Prevention Action Plan 2013–2016, Ministry of Education, Action 2.3).

-Ministry for Vulnerable Children, Oranga Tamariki social workers and caregivers
+Oranga Tamariki – Ministry for Children social workers and caregivers

-To support children and young people in contact with Ministry for Vulnerable Children, Oranga Tamariki the social work assessment framework Tuituia now includes specific prompts to identify and assess the risk of suicide.
+To support children and young people in contact with Oranga Tamariki – Ministry for Children, the social work assessment framework Tuituia now includes specific prompts to identify and assess the risk of suicide.
 Specialist training in recognising and responding to self-harm and suicide risk has also been provided to Oranga Tamariki caregivers around the country (New Zealand Suicide Prevention Action Plan 2013–2016, Ministry of Social Development, Actions 7.1–7.4).